 Care to Share

 This anonymous program recognizes that many families need help while dealing with a child or family member that has been recently diagnosed with an acute or chronic medical condition.
 Care to Share was established in collaboration with OHSU in 1997 to assist low-income and non-insured families that do not have the resources available to provide basic care and medical needs for their family.
-Since 1997, approximately 2,000 families in need have been helped anonymously by the CARE Foundation with over $1.7 million in medical and dental care, special medical equipment and other family needs.
-It can be anything from a new set of snow tires so they can drive a mountain pass back and forth for cancer treatment, to helping with basic necessities like a gas card or utility bill relief.
-The families are never told who is providing the help, but knowing that someone cares and wants to ease the stress can mean the world when facing medical challenges with a child.
+Since inception, approximately 2,700 families in need have been helped anonymously by the CARE Foundation with over $2.7 million in medical and dental care, which includes special medical equipment and family needs such as snow tires, helping with gas or utility bills.
+The families are never told who is providing the help, but knowing someone cares and wants to ease the stress can mean the world when facing medical challenges with a child.

 A local story about Chrissy Steltz is one such case of The Harold & Arlene Schnitzer CARE Foundation stepping in to help where it is needed.
 Chrissy’s face was destroyed by a random gunshot in 1999 and Oregon’s Medicaid Plan would not cover a facial prosthesis because it was viewed as primarily cosmetic.
 When this was brought to the Foundation’s knowledge, they immediately paid the difference so that Chrissy could “look like a regular person again” to her child.